dankrasilnikov/pill_checker/README.md

-# MedsRecognition: Medication Intersection Project
+# PillChecker: Medication Intersection Project

-Welcome to MedsRecognition – a project born out of my love for coding and healthcare.
+Welcome to PillChecker – a project born out of my love for coding and healthcare.
 This is my playground for learning new tech, experimenting with AI, and solving real-world challenges.

 ## Project Overview

-MedsRecognition is designed to simplify the process of managing medication interactions.
+PillChecker is designed to simplify the process of managing medication interactions.
 Instead of rummaging through instructions or searching online, this project aims to provide a straightforward solution.

 ## Idea & Purpose

-The concept behind MedsRecognition is straightforward.
+The concept behind PillChecker is straightforward.
 Imagine you need a painkiller but are already taking other medications.
-MedsRecognition helps ensure safety by managing and checking medication interactions.
+PillChecker helps ensure safety by managing and checking medication interactions.

 ## Tech Stack & Tools